Oliverzhang0314/dsa4263-fraud-detection/README.md

 **Functions**

 **Hands-on**
 The model on Phishing Domain Detection Dataset can be found here: [Phishing Domain](notebooks/main.ipynb) The model on Malicious URLs Dataset can be found here: [Malicious URLs](notebooks/new_dataset.ipynb)

 # Contributor
-Data Science and Analytics Students from National University of Singapore: Duan Tianyu, Qiu qishuo, Zhang Xiangyu, Zhao Xi, Zhu Yi Fu
+A team of 5 Data Science and Analytics Students from National University of Singapore: Duan Tianyu, Qiu qishuo, Zhang Xiangyu, Zhao Xi, Zhu Yi Fu

 # License
 [MIT License](LICENSE)